rsyring/zfs-on-root/readme.md

 * sudo python3 zor.py status
 * sudo python3 zor.py unmount
   - Make sure you unmount which exports the zpool.
-  - This errors out the first time you run due to proc, just run it again.
+  - If this errors out the first time you run due to proc, just run it again.

 Troubleshooting
 ----------------